thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

         title: 'Select the "Entities table" widget;'
     4:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-add-table-widget-4-pe.png
         title: 'The "Add Widget" window will appear.
-Add datasource by specifying previously created "My New Device" device.
+Add data source by specifying previously created "My New Device" device.
 The “name” key has already been added to the “Columns” section, which is responsible for the column with the device name.
 You need to add another column that will display the value of the "temperature" key.
 To do this, click "Add column" to add a new field to enter the data key;'
     5:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-add-table-widget-5-pe.png
         title: 'Click on the newly appeared data key input field.
 The auto-complete with available data keys will appear.
 Select "temperature" data key;'